 You call forth a nature spirit to soothe the wounded.
-The intangible spirit appears in a space that is a 5-foot cube you can see within range.
-The spirit looks like a transparent beast or fey (your choice).
+The intangible spirit appears in a space that is a 5-foot cube

 Until the spell ends, whenever you or a creature you can see moves into the spirit's space for the first time on a turn or starts its turn there, you can cause the spirit to restore 1d6 hit points to that creature (no action required).
 The spirit can't heal constructs or undead.